alexcoppe/iSeqs/prj/mutect/README.md

 * mutect-variants.txt: the variants text file produced by mutect.
 See [this page](http://gatkforums.broadinstitute.org/gatk/discussion/4231/what-is-the-output-of-mutect-and-how-should-i-interpret-it) for a description of the columns in the file.

 * snpEff_summary.html & snpEff_genes.txt: output from snpeEff, see [this page](http://snpeff.sourceforge.net/SnpEff_manual.html#outputSummary) for a description this two files.

+* mutect-variants.vcf: original vcf file obtained from MuTect.
+Not annotated.